Estranged From Your Parents Or Siblings: An Overview

 If you’re considering estranging yourself from family, never initiate a full-blown estrangement without first trying an approach of measured contact.

-To try measured contact, decide the exact frequency of contact you would like to try with the family (e.g., once every two weeks, once per month).
-Next, decide the type of communication are comfortable with (e.g., in-person visit, telephone call, email, text).
-After that, decide the length of time you are willing to try out the new plan of measured contact before determining if another more extreme approach is necessary (e.g., 3 months, 6 months).
+To try measured contact, decide the exact frequency of contact you would like to try with the family (e.g., once every two weeks, once every month).
+Next, decide the type of communication you are comfortable with (e.g., in person visit, telephone call, email, text).
+After that, decide the length of time you are willing to try out the new plan of measured contact before determining if another more extreme approach is necessary (e.g., three months, six months).
 Once you have set the amount of time, put the date on your calendar so that you can have some mental organization when dealing with this emotional struggle.
-Write down the specific reasons why you need to try measured contact and keep those reasons in an organized place where you can refer to them regularly (e.g., in your purse or shoulder bad, in your journal, or inside your nightstand).
+Write down the specific reasons why you need to try measured contact and keep those reasons in an organized place where you can refer to them regularly (e.g., in your purse, in your journal, or inside your nightstand).
 During this process, you may start to feel anxious or guilty, so you will need to refer back to your reasons on a regular basis to stay focused and avoid emotional reasoning (which could pull you back into your dysfunctional family).

 Estrangements are messy and emotional for all parties involved.
 If you can avoid an estrangement and find a way to improve the relationship dynamics with measured contact, that may cause you less stress in the long run.
 If your family lives nearby, it is worth asking your family members if they would consider going for a couple of sessions to talk to a therapist.
 Another option, if your family lives far away, is that you contact a therapist where you or your family lives and someone travels to see the other and have a long therapy session to discuss the issues.